FreeCAD/FreeCAD-documentation/wiki/Sketcher_BSplinePolygon.md

 ## Description

-Shows or hides the display of the defininig Polygon of a B-spline (see [this page](B-Splines.md) for more info about B-splines).
+Shows or hides the display of the defining polygon of a B-spline (see [this page](B-Splines.md) for more info about B-splines).

  ![](images/Sketcher_B-spline_example01.png )
 *A B-spline curve.
 The control polygon are the green straight lines connecting the control points.*